 Our statutory mission is to provide liquidity, stability and affordability to the U.S. housing market.
 We fulfill our mission by purchasing residential mortgages and mortgage-related securities in the secondary mortgage market and securitizing them into mortgage-related securities that can be sold to investors.
-We purchase single-family and multifamily mortgage assets for our mortgage-related investments portfolio.
-We also purchase multifamily residential mortgages in the secondary mortgage market and securitize those loans or hold them either for investment or sale.
-We finance purchases of our mortgage assets and manage our interest-rate and other market risks, primarily by issuing a variety of debt instruments and entering into derivative contracts in the capital markets.
+We purchase single-family and multifamily mortgage-related securities for our mortgage-related investments portfolio.
+We also purchase multifamily residential mortgages in the secondary mortgage market and hold those loans either for investment or sale.
+We finance purchases of our mortgage-related securities and mortgage loans, and manage our interest-rate and other market risks, primarily by issuing a variety of debt instruments and entering into derivative contracts in the capital markets.